 During this time, individuals may experience increased sensitivity to light.
 To reduce discomfort, wearing sunglasses outdoors and avoiding bright lights is recommended.
 It is also advisable to limit driving until vision returns to normal.

-If mydriasis occurs as a reaction to medication, the individual should avoid taking that drug in the future and consult their doctor about alternative options.
-Similarly, those affected by plant-related allergies, such as exposure to angel’s trumpet, should take precautions to prevent future contact.
+If mydriasis occurs as a reaction to medication, the individual should avoid taking that medicine in the future and consult their doctor about alternative options.
+Similarly, those affected by plant-related exposure, such as angel’s trumpet (Datura), should take precautions to prevent future contact.

 Because dilated pupils are often associated with recreational drug use, individuals with mydriasis may face uncomfortable or misleading assumptions about their condition.

 Mydriasis can lead to several complications, depending on the underlying cause and severity of the condition.
-Some of the potential complications include:
+These include:

 Prompt diagnosis and appropriate treatment of mydriasis can help prevent or manage these complications, ensuring better eye health and overall well-being.